SIPNOC 2016: The SIP Network Operators Conference

 In addition to carrier participants, past SIPNOCs have also attracted a myriad of SIP community stakeholders from vendors, governments and research organizations such as Amazon, AudioCodes, Avaya, Broadsoft, CableLabs, Cisco Systems, Commetrex, Dialogic Corporation, Edgewater Networks, Ericsson, Federal Communications Commission, GENBAND, Georgetown University, Huawei Technologies, Illinois Institute of Technology, ISOC, Metaswitch, Polycom, Oracle, Sangoma Technologies, Siemens, snom, Sonus Networks, Unify, and the US Dept of Transportation.

-Individuals from SIP Forum Full Member companies are entitled to special SIPNOC 2015 pricing!
-The discounted rate for Full Members is $850.
-Please contact Marc Robins, SIP Forum President and Managing Director, at marc "dot" robins "at" sipforum.org to obtain the exclusive Full Member discount code.
+Individuals from SIP Forum Full Member companies enjoy an exclusive discounted registration rate of $875!
+Please contact Marc Robins at marc "dot" robins "at" sipforum.org to verify eligibility and obtain the exclusive Full Member discount code.

 The SIP Forum has negotiated a nicely discounted room rate of $149/night at the four-star Hilton Washington Dulles Hotel.
 This rate includes free in-room WiFi Internet access, self-parking, shuttle bus service to and from the airport, and double HHonors points!